Bioscoop

 structure, which FFmpeg calls a filtergraph.
 Filtergraphs are passed

-to FFmpeg using the -filter_complex
+to FFmpeg using the -filter_complex parameter.

 That string-based syntax maps closely with the underlying libavfilter